-You know about Mantle, whose Topps card now generates headlines when high grade examples sell.
-If you know the set, you know the Jackie Robinson, Eddie Mathews and all of the tough high numbers, too.
+Of course, you know about Mickey Mantle, whose Topps card now generates headlines when high grade examples sell.
+If you know the set, you also know about the Andy Pafko, Willie Mays Jackie Robinson, Eddie Mathews and the rest of the tough high numbers.
 So how about some underrated 1952 Topps baseball cards?
-We’ve pieced together a list of ten that should be worth more than they really are—and that’s good for anyone looking for value in the most popular post-War baseball card set of all.
+We’ve pieced together a list of ten that probably should be worth more than they are.

 Minnie Minoso #195: His given name Orestes is on the card, but of course, we all know him as Minnie Minoso, who had a long and storied MLB career that spanned five decades.
 He made his big league debut back in 1949 and last stepped onto the big league diamond at age 50 in 1980.
 During that time span, Minoso played 13 full seasons of professional ball and earned his nickname, “The Cuban Comet”.

 A career .298 big league hitter, Minoso enjoyed great success in his big league career as he was elected to nine All-Star games.
 He has received considerable Hall of Fame consideration and may find his way in someday.
 His 1952 Topps card is his rookie card and from the look of these listings, you can own a pretty nice example for $50-75.

 Johnny Pesky #15: A legend in Red Sox nation, the only former Boston Red Sox player with his number retired who is not in the MLB Hall of Fame, Johnny Pesky lived and breathed Red Sox baseball.
 Serving as a player, coach, broadcaster, and executive, Pesky did more for the Boston Red Sox than anyone else who has ever walked the planet.